JCMSeminar/jcms.github.io/index.markdown

 # The JCMS series

-The Joint Condensed Matter Seminar (JCMS) series hosts **biweekly seminars** featuring talks with local and international guests,
+The Joint Condensed Matter Seminar (JCMS) series hosts talks with local and international guests,
     covering a wide spectrum of topics in **condensed matter physics**.

 The JCMS series is organised by KTH -- Royal Insitute of Technology, Nordita -- Nordic Institute for Theoretical Physics, and SU -- Stockholm University.